evyvanweelden/PilotInceptorWorkload/README.md

 <br>Equations used in the scripts are taken from:</br>
 I. Niewind, “Pilot Gain and the Workload Buildup Flight Test Technique: A Closer Investigation of Pilot Inceptor Workload”, DLR-Interner Bericht, Report No. IB 111-2012/74, Oct.
 2012, URL: https://elib.dlr.de/88208/.</br>
 <br>Use .mat file to create a table with values for Duty Cycle and Aggressiveness.</br>
-<br>Use .R file to calculate One-Dimensional Pilot Inceptor Workload and to conduct statistical tests.</br>
+<br>Use .R file to calculate One-Dimensional Pilot Inceptor Workload.</br>